smaurice101/transactionalmachinelearning/README.md

 #############################################################################################################
 #                                     CREATE TOPICS IN KAFKA
-# First Create a topic to produce to
+# First Create a topic to produce to and grab the producer ids - you will need it to produce to the topic.

 producetotopic="viperdependentvariable"
 result3=maads.vipercreatetopic(VIPERTOKEN,VIPERHOST,VIPERPORT,producetotopic,"OTICS","Sebastian",